vhaasteren/anpta_containers/README.md

 You can build .sif files directly from Docker image tags using Docker itself (no need for Singularity locally):

 <pre><code>
-# Build GPU Singularity image
+# Build GPU Singularity image (CUDA 12.4)
-./scripts/build_singularity_with_docker.sh anpta:gpu-singularity anpta-gpu.sif
+./scripts/build_singularity_with_docker.sh anpta:gpu-cuda124-singularity anpta-gpu-cuda124.sif

 # Or use the automated script
 ./scripts/build_all_singularity.sh